Getting Started Guide

 There are many ways to get involved in research to fit it into your undergraduate experience.

-• Volunteer or shadow
+- Volunteer or shadow

 Do you think you are interested in pursuing undergraduate research but are not quite sure if you want to commit?
-Volunteering or shadowing are great options to explore different topics and types of research.
+Volunteering or shadowing are great options to explore different topics and types of research. - Academic credit

 Undergraduate research can be added to your course schedule and may even count towards completion of your degree.
 Students typically take 1-3 credits of research a semester where 1 credit hour equates to about 3 hours of actual research.
 You cannot add undergraduate research to your schedule without the approval of a research mentor and must fill out the appropriate college forms.
 This form is typically due within the first week of classes each semester and must be submitted to your academic Dean’s office.
 Most research experiences during the academic year are arranged the semester before.
-Eligibility requirements, topics, deadline, and details of the experience vary so start looking early to connect with faculty.
+Eligibility requirements, topics, deadline, and details of the experience vary so start looking early to connect with faculty. - Summer fellowships

 Summer undergraduate research fellowships (SURFs) are typically 8-10 weeks long, expect 40 hours of research each week, and provide a stipend.
-The applications for SURFs typically open during the winter, with some as early as October and are due in early spring.
+The applications for SURFs typically open during the winter, with some as early as October and are due in early spring. - For pay

 There are paid research positions through Virginia Tech and other research institutions.
 Undergraduate research may count as a Federal Work Study position.